dboddie-canonical-work/disgorged-docs/snapcraft-package-repositories.rst

    </h2>

-Third-party *apt* repositories can be added to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ by using the top-level ``package-repositories`` keyword with either a PPA-type repository, or a deb-type repository:
+Third-party *apt* repositories can be added to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` by using the top-level ``package-repositories`` keyword with either a PPA-type repository, or a deb-type repository:

 `PPA-type repository <#snapcraft-package-repositories-heading--ppa-properties>`__\ **:**